helix-editor/helix/book/src/keymap.md

 In pickers, you can filter specific columns by prefixing the column name with `%`.
 All words after a `%<column>` term are treated as filters for that column.
 The base filter is a regex, while column filters are a space-separated of literals.
-For example, in the file picker, `init %path api .proto` searches for files containing the text "init", whose filenames contain "api" and ".proto".
+For example, in the global search picker, `init %path api .proto` searches for files containing the text "init", whose filenames contain "api" and ".proto".
 Column names can be abbreviated, so `%p` means the same as `%path`.